wilrop/FoodReport/README.md

 }
 ```

-This query will give all the steps of the recipe Spaghetti Bolognese in the correct order.
+This query will give all the steps of the Tomato Soup recipe in the correct order.

 ```sql
 PREFIX ontology: <http://www.foodreport.be/ontology#>